Gloryboyduda/get_next_line/README.md

-# get_next_line
+- 👋 Hi, I’m Duarte
+- 👀 I’m interested in Computer Science
+- 🌱 I’m currently learning C
+- 🏫 I'm a student at 42 Lisboa
-This project is about programming a function that returns a line read from file descriptor
+- 🖨️  Get_next_line is a function that returns a line read from a file descriptor.